Call for Abstracts, Submissions Now Open!

 The presenting author(s) will be required to register for the Conference in order to ensure their abstract(s) is included in the final program.
-Deadline for Presenting Author registration is 30 April 2020.
+Deadline for Presenting Author registration is 28 March 2024.
 Failure to do so may result in exclusion from the program.

 - All abstracts must be original work.
-An abstract should not be submitted if the work is to be published/presented at a major national or international meeting prior to ACWA 2020.
+An abstract should not be submitted if the work is to be published/presented at a major national or international meeting prior to ACWA 2024.

 - An abstract must contain sufficient information so that if published it will be a complete report independent of presentation.
 The text should not contain statements alluding to results or conclusions not presented within the text.

 - Submission acknowledges consent to publication of the abstract in the Conference App.

 - The presenting author(s) will be required to register for the Conference in order to ensure their abstract(s) is included in the final programme.
 Deadline for presenting author registration is